RedCrewOS/open-qr-standard/profiles/payment-profile.md

       },
       "merchantReference": {
          "type": "string",
-         "description": "Optional reference identifier which represents the QR session in a merchant's internal systems."
+         "description": "Optional reference identifier which represents the offer in a merchant's internal systems."
       },
       "synchronous": {
          "type": "boolean",
-         "description": "Flag indicating that a payment with this QR code will be synchronous and a final status will be provided when the session is claimed.
+         "description": "Flag indicating that a payment with this QR code will be synchronous and a final status will be provided when the offer is claimed.
 Assumed to be false if absent"
       },
       "instrumentTypes": {
          "type": "object",